-Researchers: Dr Jun Li, Prof. Hong Hao, Mr. Yue Zhong
+Researchers: Associate Prof. Jun Li, Prof. Hong Hao, Mr. Yue Zhong

 Summary: This project aims to develop a new generation, national-impact testing facility to study the impact response of civil and mechanical structures and components.
 This project expects to seek simultaneous, realistic impact scenarios with very high velocities, which were previously impossible.
 This will enhance the capability for innovative research on real-time behaviour of components/systems under high amplitude impacts to augment their protection through advanced materials.
 This project is essential for research on rational design philosophies and effective retrofitting of high-risk buildings, infrastructure and armoured vehicles.
 Benefits include the saving of lives and property through new knowledge from credible impact testing.

 8. ARC Linkage Project (2017-2020): Bridge performance assessment through advanced sensing and modelling